 Arrhythmia Drills (Practice Strips)

-EKG practice drills provide users with a quick and interactive method for learning arrhythmias.
+Arrhythmia practice drills provide users with a quick and interactive method for learning arrhythmias.
 Users are asked to identify the arrhythmia and then receive immediate feedback after answering a multiple choice question.
 Tips for analyzing are used to interactively instruct each user.
 A directory of ekg strips is available.

 Arrhythmia Practice Drills